okbach/minesweeper/README.md

 Deliver a polished, user-friendly interface

+Features todo

+🚀 Android-ready: The engine can be integrated into an Android app with minimal effort, and supports Play Store deployment.

+🧩 Customizable board sizes: Easily configure board dimensions (width × height × mines).

+🎨 Multiple themes: Light, dark, and custom color themes.

+🛠️ Highly modular: Designed to be extended or customized for different rules (e.g., hexagonal minesweeper, custom difficulty).

 🙌 Support the Project
 If you enjoy the game and would like to support future development, donations are welcome: